+Parameter Value

 Penalty L2

 Class_weight none

 Intercept_scaling 1

 Max_iter 250

-Random state 50
+Random_state 50

-As a result of the training of Logistic Regression, 97.1% training accuracy and 96.7% test accuracy were obtained in predicting the fault in transmission lines.
-RMSE is 0.691, MAE is 0.119, and R2 Score is calculated as 85.181.
-The confusion matrix of the logistic regression is presented in Figure 4.
+As a result of the training in logistic regression, 97.1% training accuracy and 96.7% test accuracy were obtained in predicting the fault in transmission lines.
+RMSE is 0.691, MAE is 0.119, and R Score is calculated as 85.181.
+The confusion matrix of the logistic regression is presented in Fig. 4.
 As can be seen in the confusion matrix, some A-G Fault is incorrectly predicted.
 This reduces the accuracy of the model.